larahstow/Numark-Mixtrack-Quad-4-Deck-mapping-for-Mixxx-2.3.3/README.md

   - fixed some timer kill spam
   - added signal clipping indicators to the folder/file LEDs for the master gain
   - added signal clipping indicators to the headphone LEDs for each channel
+  - cue now flashes at end of track and stutter flashes BPM

 Features:
   - Supports 4 decks